danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-1.md

 ### Setting up the project

-Firstly we'll need the the Java 22 SDK for writing code, I got this by using `sdkman` and running this:
+Firstly we'll need the the Java 22 SDK for writing code, I got this by using `sdkman`:

 ```bash
 sdk install java 22.0.1-tem